airblade/label_definitions/README.md

-# LabelDefinitions
+# Label Definitions

 An open source list of label dimensions.
-The data is in [labels.yml]().
+The data are in [labels.yml][].

 Surprisingly Avery doesn't publish a structured list of their labels.
 Even more surprisingly, I can't find a good list on the internet.
 So here's a start.